-During the first year we anticipate running a launch event and two or three further seminars focusing on relevant themes.
-We hope that attendees at our inaugural and subsequent events will provide ideas and suggestions to help us to design attractive, relevant programmes.
-Subject to demand, other types of service such as training for audit committee chairs and members and development of peer-to-peer networks, may be developed.
+Typically, we anticipate running two or three events per year focusing on relevant themes.
+We encourage attendees at our events to provide ideas and suggestions to help us to design attractive, relevant programmes.
+Subject to demand, other types of service such as training audit committee chairs and members and development of peer-to-peer networks, may be developed.